dhis2-metadata/AH_EBS/docs/ah_ebs-design.md

 The control measures and treatment stage is non-repeatable as all the actions taken are intended to be recorded after the response to the health event (DHIS2 enrollment).
 This can be adapted according to local context if real-time data entry on various types of control measures are entered in real time.

-Multiple possible sources of **‘Control Measures**’ and **‘Treatments’** can be entered here.
-Similar to the treatment of ‘Clinical Signs’ data elements, these are represented as five cloned data elements that share the same option set.
+Multiple possible sources of *Control Measures* and *Treatments* can be entered here.
+Similarly as *Clinical Signs* data elements, these are represented as five cloned data elements that share the same option set.
 Additional data elements and program rules can be added if desired.

 ![control measures](resources/measures_treatment.png)